tasmat-trust/hexagons-backend/guides/v3-v4-db-migration-guide.md

 Go to the blueprint in Render backend and accept the creation of the new strapi-v4 database.

+Trigger a fresh backup of the existing database.

-Start a session with `psql -U postgres`
+In your local system, start a session with `psql -U postgres`

 Create a new local postgres user with the same credentials as the user associated with the newly-provisioned database: